Claire Merritt Ruth: Biography

 Claire Ruth lived to see two of "The Babe's" most famous records broken: his single season record of 60 home runs, superseded by Roger Maris in 1961; and his career record of 714 home runs, which was broken by Hank Aaron in 1974.
 In her later years, she sometimes attended games in which Aaron was playing, and was supportive of Aaron's efforts.
 Ruth was quoted as saying: "The Babe loved baseball so very much; I know he was pulling for Hank Aaron to break his record."

+Ruth is buried next to her husband at Gate of Heaven Cemetery in Hawthorne, New York.

+Media portrayal

 Ruth was portrayed by Claire Trevor in the 1948 film The Babe Ruth Story, by Lisa Zane in the 1991 TV movie Babe Ruth, by Kelly McGillis in the 1992 film The Babe, and by Renée Taylor in 61*.

-Ruth is buried next to her husband at Gate of Heaven Cemetery in Hawthorne, New York.
-The inscription on the headstone lists her birth year as 1900, instead of 1897.